 Sandy Liang is one of those downtown New York designers that helped launch the return of cult styles like the fuzzy fleece pullover.
 Her pieces are trendy, but also somehow anti-trend and the whole vibe of the label is like an ode to cultivating your personal style no matter how weird or wacky that might look.
 She launched the brand in 2014 and since then has garnered a huge following in the fashion world with stockists like Net-a-Porter, Shopbop, and Saks Fifth Avenue.

-This newly launched label is designed by Kara Jubin and based in Los Angeles.
-The collection incorporates unexpected pops of color in interesting silhouettes and textures like a sheer cotton candy pink floor-length dress and a pair of tie-dye gym shorts with a bungee cord.
+This on-the-rise label is designed by Kara Jubin and based in Los Angeles.
+The collection incorporates unexpected pops of color in interesting silhouettes and textures like a sheer cotton candy pink floor-length dress and tie-dye sweats with piercings.
 It's a can't-miss brand if you're looking for something unique and fresh.